alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 This directory contains some useful scripts for interacting with the Earth Engine API.
 The earth engine API is installed automatically as part of the `pyveg` package installation.
 If you wish to install it separately, you can follow the instructions [here](https://developers.google.com/earth-engine/python_install_manual).
+Note that the `pyveg` package has some compatibility issues with the latest version of the Earth Engine API.
+If in doubt, install version `0.1.210`.

 ### Downloading and analysing images from GEE: